zxyzliu/Angular-todolist/README.md

 Please see the instruction below:

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.
+This project was initial generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4, and now upgraded to 9.1.12

 ## Running Project